jfecher/golden-tests/README.md

 Note that there are test keywords `args:` and `expected stdout:` embedded in the comments.
 This is what the `"// "` parameter was in the rust example.
 You can change this parameter to change the prefix that goldentests looks for when parsing a file.
 For most languages, this should be a comment of some kind.
-E.g. if we were testing haskell, we would use `-- ` as the test-line prefix.
+E.g. if we we're testing haskell, we would use `-- ` as the test-line prefix.

 ### Advanced Usage